 Are you a small business owner who is considering becoming more active on social media networks in order drive traffic to your website, increase online visibility, and draw in more customers?
 Great idea!

 In fact, as daunting as social media marketing can seem, statistics show that customers spend at least 30 minutes per day on various social media channels.
-Having a social media presence on multiple channels can greatly improve your brand awareness and help you grow your business.
+Having a social media presence on multiple channels can greatly improve your brand awareness and help you grow your

 But, much like target practice in the dark, things can go awry (or at the very least be ineffective) without a strategic and organized plan.
 Read on for tips to create a social media editorial calendar.

 Steps for Creating a Social Media Editorial Calendar